Aspect-aware matching

 Pricing

-Lifetime license · 1 year of updates included
+Lifetime license · 1 year of updates included · prices exclude VAT/local taxes, added at checkout · billed in your local currency

 Recommended — the .mzp installer (in your download):

-HotspotUV_v1.2.0.mzpPrefer not to click inside Max?
+HotspotUV_*.mzp from your downloadPrefer not to click inside Max?
 Run the included install.bat, or copy the HotspotUV folder into %PROGRAMDATA%\Autodesk\ApplicationPlugins\ (all users) or %LOCALAPPDATA%\Autodesk\ApplicationPlugins\ (one user, no admin), then restart Max.

 FAQ

-HotspotUV supports 3ds Max 2024 and newer on Windows 64-bit.
+HotspotUV supports 3ds Max 2022–2027 on Windows 64-bit (developed and tested on 2024 and 2026).
 It uses Max's bundled Python 3 and PySide, so there is nothing extra to install.

 No. HotspotUV works exclusively through the built-in Unwrap_UVW modifier — only your UV coordinates change, never the mesh itself.